abudaan/qambi/README.md

 #####Examples

-Here is a simple example that plays back an existing MIDI file:
+A simple example that plays back an existing MIDI file:

 ``` javascript